Mrinmay Chakrabarti, PhD

 Latest News, Honors, and Coverage

-July 2024: Dr. Evans will join the ATVB Early Career Committee of the Council on ATVB of the American Heart Association.
+July 2024: Dr. Evans joins the ATVB Early Career Committee of the Council on ATVB of the American Heart Association.

-May 2024: Shriya Gandham and Seth Gould (Undergraduate Research Assistants) were awarded South Carolina Honors College Research Grants.
+May 2024: Shriya Gandham and Seth Gould (Undergraduate Research Assistants) are awarded South Carolina Honors College Research Grants.

-January 2024: Dr. Evans has been selected to serve on the Early Career Editorial Board of Arteriosclerosis, Thrombosis and Vascular Biology, which is a peer-reviewed journal of the American Heart Association.
+January 2024: Dr. Evans is selected to serve on the Early Career Editorial Board of Arteriosclerosis, Thrombosis and Vascular Biology, which is a peer-reviewed journal of the American Heart Association.